How I hopped aboard the Lent train and gave up sadness on the ride to Easter.

 Living on pins, needles these past months since Surviving a second heart attack in eleven years I'm finally Beginning to relax, Feeling better, better than back to normal, lighter, back to Working at my Marketing job for a Publishing company, which isn't all that creative but freed me to reserve my creative energies for Digging into deep thesis revisions, finally … Continue reading Be Thanking

 The second sweetest thing about cardiac recovery is the extravagance of time you find to loll on the screened porch playing the synopsis game with your 18 year-old son, who hasn’t yet read the books you’ve loved in college and half a lifetime, but who has read the books you loved and hated in high school but can’t recall.

 Today, while sculpting chapter intros for my thesis I got to use a really fun building material.
-It's like the day your mom would drop you off at kindergarten, you'd enter the room and see waiting for your eager little hands blobs of green and red and yellow Play Doh on one activity table, Cheerios on another table; and multicolor marshmallows on another table.
-You just KNEW you were going to have fun that day!
+It's like the day your mom would drop you off at kindergarten, you'd enter the room and see waiting for your eager little hands blobs of green and red and yellow Play Doh on one activity table, Cheerios on another table; and … Continue reading Writing Is Fun!

 At the Indianapolis 500 Festival Mini Marathon 15K training race this past Saturday, a friend of mine who is legally blind finished STRONG!
 See a snippet of her story and a link to the video of her celebrating by clicking this link.